remarkablemark/web-app-template/README.md

 Feel free to add a [testing framework](https://github.com/sorrycc/awesome-javascript#testing-frameworks) of your choice.

-You try to build the production app locally before deploying it:
+You can build the production app (to test locally before deploying):

 ```sh
 # git stash